RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 All stdout start with "::set-teamsfx-env key=value" will be interpreted into outputs in .env file.

 ## Default shell command
 If `shell` is not specified, use default shell.
-The rule is applied in the following order
+The rule is applied in the following order:
-- 1) Use the value of the 'SHELL' environment variable if it is set.
+1. Use the value of the 'SHELL' environment variable if it is set.
-- 2) If current OS is macOS, then use '/bin/zsh' if it exists, otherwise use '/bin/bash';
+2. If current OS is macOS, then use '/bin/zsh' if it exists, otherwise use '/bin/bash';
-- 3) If current OS is Windows, then use the value of the 'ComSpec' environment variable if it exists, otherwise use 'cmd.exe';
+3. If current OS is Windows, then use the value of the 'ComSpec' environment variable if it exists, otherwise use 'cmd.exe';
-- 4) If current OS is Linux or other OS systems, use '/bin/sh' if it exists.
+4. If current OS is Linux or other OS systems, use '/bin/sh' if it exists.

 # apiKey/register
 This action will register an API key in Developer Portal for authentication of API based message extension.